 “Absolutely fantastic.
 The students all enjoyed it immensely”

 – Oxford High School GDST.

-This Way Up? will inspire students to understand their environment more and positively shape the communities within it.
-Students will be encouraged to think about how the ecological and social environments we live in impact upon one another examining real-life tensions between scientific and indigenous ways of life.
+This Way Up? will inspire students to understand their environment more and positively shape the communities who live within them.
+Students will be encouraged to think about how the ecological and social environments we live in impact upon one another, examining real-life tensions under sustainable development.
 Students will come away with a broader perspective of their impact on the world as well as thoughts for future career choices.